waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quests & Puzzles

-### Ilex Forest - Farfetch'd Puzzle (CORRECTED MODEL)
+### Ilex Forest - Farfetch'd Puzzle (REVISED MODEL)
 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
-*   **Verified Mechanics (Self-Corrected):**
+*   **Verified Mechanics (Self-Corrected after AI Critique):**
     1.  **Turning Mechanism:** My own movement onto a tile adjacent to the Farfetch'd is the primary mechanism that causes it to turn.
 The exact turning logic is complex and seems to depend on the direction of my approach, but it is NOT random.
-My previous belief that twigs caused turning was incorrect.
+    2.  **Disappearance/Reappearance:** The Farfetch'd disappears when my REPEL wears off.
+This is a critical clue.
+It reappeared at (28, 31) after I stepped on the twig at (22, 30).
-    2.  **Twig Function:** The twigs have a different function.
-The Farfetch'd disappearing when my REPEL wore off is a major clue.
-Hypothesis: The twigs likely make the Farfetch'd appear, disappear, or move.
-Their effect is NOT directly related to turning the bird.
+    3.  **Twig Function:** The function of the twigs is NOT to turn the bird.
+My previous model was flawed.
+The twigs are likely used to make the Farfetch'd appear, disappear, or *move* once it is correctly oriented.
-        *   **Twig 1 at (22, 30):** Function needs to be re-tested systematically.
-        *   **Twig 2 at (29, 30):** Function needs to be re-tested systematically.
-    3.  **Reset Conditions:** Wild battles, leaving the area, or direct interaction (pressing 'A') resets the puzzle.
-*   **Systematic Testing Plan:**
-    1. Get the Farfetch'd to appear.
-    2. Use my movement to orient it to face a desired direction (e.g., left/west).
-    3. Carefully move to a twig *without* changing the bird's orientation.
-    4. Step on the twig to test if it causes the bird to *move* in the direction it's facing.
+*   **Current Working Hypothesis:** The puzzle sequence is: 1) Make the Farfetch'd appear using a twig.
+2) Use my own movement to orient it to face the desired direction.
+3) Step on a twig to make it move one step in the direction it's facing.
+*   **Alternative Hypotheses to Test if Above Fails:**
+    *   The twigs are sound cues.
+Stepping on one makes the bird turn to face the sound's origin from a distance.
+    *   The sequence of twig activations matters.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.